Boyhood – An Inside Look

 Boyhood Film – Dead Poets Society

 At the other end of the economic spectrum, Dead Poets Society offers a glimpse into the teen boyhood experiences of wealthy, privileged white boys.
 There are unique pressures and expectations of boyhood raised in homes where their fathers have been professionally or academically successful.
-Dead Poets Society also reminds us that boys like girls also prosper with opportunities for creative and intimate expression.
+Dead Poets Society also reminds us that boys, like girls, prosper with opportunities for creative and intimate expression.

 Dead Poets Society is a 1989 American drama film written by Tom Schulman, directed by Peter Weir and starring Robin Williams.
 Set at the conservative and aristocratic Welton Academy in the northeast United States in 1959, it tells the story of an English teacher who inspires his students through his teaching of poetry.